dkleva/bareos/docs/manuals/en/new_main_reference/source/general.rst

-Bareos is a backup, restore and verification program and is not a complete disaster recovery system in itself, but it can be a key part of one if you plan carefully and follow the instructions included in the :ref:`Disaster Recovery RescueChapter` chapter of this manual.
+Bareos is a backup, restore and verification program and is not a complete disaster recovery system in itself, but it can be a key part of one if you plan carefully and follow the instructions included in the :ref:`RescueChapter Disaster Recovery` chapter of this manual.

 Interactions Between the Bareos Services